mattstratton/xela/readme.md

 ## Idiosyncracies

-This uses a commercial version of Font Awesome.
+This uses a commercial version of [Font Awesome](https://fontawesome.com/).
 It will work on localhost; it will NOT work on other domains.
-TODO is to add an environment variable for your font-awesome hash.```
+TODO is to add an environment variable for your font-awesome hash.

 There is also a dependency on AWS S3 for uploading images.
-You'll need to set that up on your own (bucket) and make sure all the values are in the appropriate environment variables as listed above.
-Currently, file uploads are required to create Events as well as Dutonians (employees) so this is necessary.
+You'll need to set that up on your own bucket and make sure all the values are in the appropriate environment variables as listed above.
+If you don't set this up, you just won't be able to add logos to events or photos to Dutonians.

-This is heavily PagerDuty branded right now; a TODO is to make it more white-labeled.
+*This is heavily PagerDuty branded right now; a TODO is to make it more white-labeled.*

 ## Authors